 The Exact reading comprehension speed is one of a very few tests which assess the time it takes a learner to read and actually understand a passage, as opposed to simply reading it the first time.
 The Joint Council for Qualifications ‘Access Arrangements and Readable Adjustments’ document (AARA) explains the difference between the two [2019-20, Section 7.5.10].
 Slow reading speed is where a learner takes longer than expected to decode the words the first time they read – either aloud or silently.
 Slow reading comprehension speed is where a learner needs to re-read text many times in order to absorb its meaning.
 The latter is clearly a disadvantage in a timed assessment, and the Exact is a very useful tool that assessors can use to confirm the need for extra time where a candidate scores less than 85 on the reading comprehension speed subtest.

 Exact has quite a wide range of application in addition to assessment for exam access arrangements, e.g.

-(a) Lucid Exact is appropriate for assessing students with specific learning difficulties in secondary, further or higher education, or for teachers wishing to obtain a standardised objective assessment of literacy of groups of students from ages 11-24, or of individual students within that age range who have specific problems (such as slow handwriting, spelling or reading comprehension).
+(a) Exact is appropriate for assessing students with specific learning difficulties in, secondary, further or higher education, or for teachers wishing to obtain a standardised objective assessment of literacy for groups of students from ages 11-24, or for individual students within that age range who have specific problems (such as slow handwriting, spelling or reading comprehension).

-(b) Although individual tests from Lucid Exact may be helpful in suggesting dyslexia, or may form part of a dyslexia assessment, this group of tests are not sufficient in themselves to make a diagnosis of dyslexia and are not designed for that purpose.
-Administrators who require a test that will identify dyslexia should consider using LASS 11-15 (for the age range 11:0 – 15:11) or LADS / LADS Plus (for ages 16 and upwards).
+(b) Although individual tests from Exact may be helpful in suggesting dyslexia, or may form part of a dyslexia assessment, this group of tests are not sufficient in themselves to make a diagnosis of dyslexia and are not designed for that purpose.
+Administrators who require a test that will screen for dyslexia should consider using LASS 11-15 (for the age range 11:0 – 15:11) or LADS / LADS Plus (for ages 16 and upwards).